-The net loss of the Group for the financial year, after provision for income tax, was \$10,042,223 (2014: net loss after tax of \$135,910,471).
-The loss for the year was mainly due to a write-off of exploration expenditure totalling \$5,141,972 and administration costs of \$5,368,934.
-MEO's share of oil revenue from the PEP51153 was \$330,689 with production costs of \$382,480.
+The net loss of the Group for the financial year, after provision for income tax, was \$10,406,105 (2015: net loss after tax of \$10,042,223).
+The loss for the year was mainly due to a write-off of exploration expenditure totalling \$10,774,401 and administration costs of \$1,980,008 partly offset by re-classification to the Profit and Loss Account of a foreign currency gain previously recorded in Reserves following closure of a foreign operation (\$2,264,862).

-The successful drilling and commercialisation of any commercial oil and gas discoveries in offshore Australian exploration permits and overseas acreage and/or the development/sale of the Group's methanol and LNG Projects could ultimately lead to the establishment of a profitable business.
+The successful drilling and commercialisation of any commercial oil and gas discoveries in offshore Australian exploration permits and onshore overseas acreage and/or the development/sale of the Group's methanol and LNG Projects could ultimately lead to the establishment of a profitable business.
 While the Group is in the exploration/appraisal stage of drilling for hydrocarbons in offshore Australian exploration permits and overseas acreage and in the project development phase, funding will be provided by equity capital raised from the issue of new shares and/or farm out or joint development arrangements with other companies.